 First published in True Colour (Redmond, Washington: City of Redmond, 2014) and in the “Japanese Forms” issue of Rattle (#47, Spring 2015), which editor Tim Green has said is the best-selling issue they’ve ever published.
 Also the featured poem, with an audio recording, on the Rattle website on 23 June 2015.
+See also the commentary on this rengay at the end, published in 2026.

 true colours—